Read our damp and mould report focusing on Awaab's Law

 Yes.
 Landlords are expected to provide different pathways for residents to raise a complaint.
 These could include, but are not limited to, face to face meetings, telephone contact, the landlord's website or via a representative.

 The landlord should consider how to improve accessibility of to its complaint procedure when deciding which pathways to offer.
-The landlord's complaint policy must set out how it will publicise details of the policy, including information about the Ombudsman Scheme and this Code.
+The landlord's complaint policy must set out how it will publicise details of the policy, including information about the Scheme and Code.

 Residents should be able to raise their complaint in any way and with any member of staff.
 All staff should therefore be aware of the complaints process and be appropriately trained and equipped to pass details of the complaint to the appropriate person or team.

-How can landlords maximise accessibility of their complaint’s procedure?
+• How can landlords maximise accessibility of their complaint’s procedure?

 Landlords should regularly review the accessibility of its complaint procedure to ensure barriers preventing access are identified and remedied.